openharmony/arkcompiler_runtime_core/tests/cts-generator/README.md

   -t ./cts-generated/ \
   -v 2 -j 8 \
   -i release \
-  -e clang_release_sanitizer
+  -e sanitizer-fail
 ```

-Tests with `release` tag will be included to test execution, with `clang_release_sanitizer` will be excluded.
+Tests with `release` tag will be included to test execution, with `sanitizer-fail` will be excluded.

 ### How to run test with specified bug id runner-option?